-Some settings can be altered by tapping on the settings icon (top right on opening page of the app).
+Text size and alignment can be altered by tapping on the settings icon (top right on opening page of the app).
 This allows you to stop video recordings and the use of headings.
 You can also alter the text size and alignment when playing or story or printing a PDF file.

 Check that you have allowed the device to access your photographs and camera roll.

 You may need to set the location Services to ‘on’.